kaythinks/Eazycurl/README.md

 There are presently 6 static methods namely;

 - getApiResponse(string $url) : Array
-	This method returns a JSON Response for unauthenticated API's.
+	-This method returns a JSON Response for unauthenticated API's.

 - getWebContents(string $url) : String
-	This method returns the contents of a web page.
+	-This method returns the contents of a web page.

 - postApiData(array $data, string $url) : Array
-	This method can be used to post data to an API endpoint
+	-This method can be used to post data to an API endpoint

 - postAuthApiData(array $data, string $url, string $token) : Array
-	This method is for accessing authenticated API endpoints by passing data and token variables
+	-This method is for accessing authenticated API endpoints by passing data and token variables

 - getAuthApi(string $url, string $token) : Array
-	This method is for accessing an authenticated GET endpoint
+	-This method is for accessing an authenticated GET endpoint

 - postAuthApi(string $url, string $token) : Array
-	This method is for accessing an authenticated POST endpoint
+	-This method is for accessing an authenticated POST endpoint

 To install this package follow the steps below